Aanpirannol

 Aanpirannol is an Indian Malayalam-language television series directed by Siva Mohan Thampi.
 The show premiered on 1 November 2021 on Amrita TV.
-It stars Riya Kuriyakose in the titular role along with Parvathy, Mukundan and Devi Ajith in pivotal roles.
+It stars Riya Kuriyakose in the title role along with Parvathy, Mukundan and Devi Ajith in pivotal roles.
 It is the first show in the history of Indian television that portrays the life of the transgender community.